saysayani11/NGS_Ecoli_bl21/README.md

 Return `mapped_genes`

-## Parse the alignment file
+## 5. Parse the alignment file
 - Call `parse_alignment_file` with `alignment_file_path` to get `alignment_blocks`
 - Print the number of parsed alignment blocks

-## Parse the JSONL file
+## 6. Parse the JSONL file
 - Call `parse_jsonl` with `jsonl_file_path` to get `genes_data`
 - Print the number of parsed genes

-## Convert genes data to a DataFrame
+## 7.Convert genes data to a DataFrame
 - Convert `genes_data` to DataFrame `genes_df`
 - Print the head of `genes_df`

-## Map alignment blocks to genes
+## 8. Map alignment blocks to genes
 - Call `map_blocks_to_genes` with `alignment_blocks` and `genes_df` to get `mapped_genes`
 - Print the number of mapped blocks to genes

-## Save the results to a CSV file
+## 9. Save the results to a CSV file

-## Group by sequence and identify unique genes
+## 10. Group by sequence and identify unique genes
 - Group `mapped_genes_df` by `Gene_Seqname` and get unique `Gene_Symbol` for each group
 - Save the unique genes for each sequence to `unique_genes_per_sequence.csv`